humanwhocodes/social-changelog/README.md

 npx social-changelog --org humanwhocodes --repo social-changelog --name "Social Changelog" --tag v1.0.0
 ```

+**Note:** The tag name must contain a semver-formatted version number.

 The CLI outputs the post onto the console so you can capture it or pipe it into another tool.

 ## API Usage